LLNL/zfp/docs/source/arrays.rst

 .. cpp:function:: uint array::dimensionality() const

-  Return the dimensionality of the compressed array.
+  Return the dimensionality (1, 2, or 3) of the array.

 .. cpp:function:: zfp_type array::scalar_type() const

-  Return the underlying :c:type:`zfp_type` of the compressed array.
+  Return the underlying scalar type (:c:type:`zfp_type`) of the array.

-.. cpp:function:: zfp::array::header array::get_header() const
+.. cpp:function:: array::header array::get_header() const

-  Write a header describing this compressed array into struct :cpp:type:`header`, and return it.
+  Return a short :ref:`header <header>` describing the scalar type, dimensions, and rate associated with the array.
+  A :cpp:class:`array::header::exception` is thrown if the header cannot describe the array.

+.. _array_factory:
+.. cpp:function:: static array* array::construct(const array::header& h, const uchar* buffer = 0, size_t buffer_size_bytes = 0)

+  Construct a compressed-array object whose scalar type, dimensions, and rate are given by the header *h*.
+Return a pointer to the base class upon success.
+The optional *buffer* points to compressed data that, when passed, is copied into the array.
+If *buffer* is absent, the array is default intialized with all zeroes.
+The optional *buffer_size_bytes* argument specifies the buffer length in bytes.
+When passed, a comparison is made to ensure that the buffer size is at least as large as the size implied by the header.
+If this function fails for any reason, an :cpp:class:`array::header::exception` is thrown.

 Common Methods
 ^^^^^^^^^^^^^^